 On November 4, 2021, the Company entered into the Settlement Agreement with the Lazar Parties.
 Pursuant to the Settlement Agreement, the Company and the Lazar Parties agreed to compromise and settle the Delaware Action and SDNY Action.
-In addition, pursuant to the Settlement Agreement, the Company agreed to reimburse Custodian for out of pocket expenses and in consideration for the dismissal and release of claims against the Company an aggregate amount equal to \$275, to be paid within three business days of the effective date of the Settlement Agreement.
-With respect to the Company's 2021 annual meeting of stockholders, Custodian agreed to, among other things, withdraw or rescind (i) its May 12, 2021 notice of stockholder nominations of four director candidates with respect to the Company's 2021 annual meeting of stockholders, (ii) the notice dated October 28, 2021 submitted by Custodian to the Company notifying the Company of Custodian's continued intent to bring its nomination of four director candidates before the Company's stockholders at the 2021 annual meeting, and (iii) any and all related materials and notices submitted to the Company in connection therewith or related thereto and to not take any further action in connection with the solicitation of any proxies in connection with the Company.
-Custodian also agreed to cease any and all solicitation and other activities in connection with the 2021 annual meeting.
+In addition, pursuant to the Settlement Agreement, the Company agreed to reimburse Custodian for out of pocket expenses and in consideration for the dismissal and release of claims against the Company a aggregate amount equal to \$275, to be paid within three business days of the effective date of the Settlement Agreement.
+With respect to the Company's 2021 annual meeting of stockholders, Custodian agreed to, among other things, withdraw or rescind (i) its May 12, 2021 notice of stockholder nominations of four director candidates with respect to the Company's 2021 annual meeting of stockholders, (ii) the notice dated October 28, 2021 submitted by Custodian to the Company of Custodian's continued intent to bring its nomination of four director candidates before the Company's stockholders at the 2021 annual meeting, and (iii) any and all related materials and notices submitted to the Company.
+Custodian also agreed to cease any and all solicitation of any proxies in connection with the 2021 annual meeting.
 In addition, Custodian agreed to certain customary standstill provisions for a period of five years beginning on the effective date of the Agreement (the "Standstill Period").
-The Settlement Agreement also provides that during the Standstill Period, the Lazar Parties will vote all shares of common stock of the Company it beneficially owns in in accordance with any proposal or recommendation made by the Company or the Board of Directors of the Company that is submitted to the stockholders of the Company, unless to do so would violate applicable law and except with respect to certain extraordinary transactions.
-The Settlement Agreement also contains non-disparagement and confidentiality provisions, subject to certain exceptions.
+The Settlement Agreement also provides that during the Standstill Period, the Lazar Parties will vote all shares of common stock of the Company it beneficially owns in in accordance with any proposal or recommendation made by the Company or the Board of Directors of the Company that is submitted to the stockholders of the Company, unless to do so would violate applicable law and certari nextraordinary transactions.
+The Settlement Agreement also contains non-disparagement and confidentiality provisions, subject to certain extraordinary transactions.